metalcamp/handbook/work-process.md

 Our work process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified slightly to apply better to our specific needs:

  * we don't do customer projects, so we are our own Product Owners,
- * we currently use only GitHub for sprint management,
+ * we currently use GitHub and ZenHub for sprint management,
  * we work asynchronously, so we try to keep scheduled meetings to the bare minimum.

 Undefined issues are created in various repositories.
 Support issues, being reactionary, stay in project-related repositories and are not included in sprints.
-When undefined issues in various repositories are to be moved into a sprint, Scrum Master creates a User Story and links to the original issue in the Acceptance Criteria.
+When undefined issues in various repositories are to be moved into a sprint, User Story needs to be created for that issue with well defined Acceptance Criteria and Definition of Done.
+This can be done by the author of the issue, Scrum Master or Project Owner.
 Sprint is managed from the [Operations repository](https://github.com/niteoweb/operations/issues).

 In Operations repository when you open an issue, it has a template that helps you define the User Story.
 User Story in this step is labeled with `Needs User Story`, a descriptive label, project label and department label.
-The Scrum Master and Product Owner assign people from whom they want to receive feedback for better definition of the User Story.
+The Scrum Master and Product Owner verify if the User Story is well defined.
+If it is not they assign people from whom they want to receive feedback for better definition of the User Story.
 Once these people post their feedback, they unassign themselves from the User Story.
 Once the Scrum Master and Product Owner agree that the User Stories well defined, they remove the label `Needs User Story` and label it `Needs Story Points`.
+At that point, Scrum Master and/or Product Owner assign people from whom they want to receive User Story Points estimation.
+With this online poker planning begins.
+At the end of the online poker planning, Story Points are added to the User Story, and `Needs Story Points` label is removed.
+The User Story is now prepared to be added to the Product Backlog.

 Important: